-- PEO I: The post-graduates of Biotechnology will able to acquire in-depth knowledge of the basic and applied subjects of Biotechnology and allied fields. - PEO II: The post-graduates of Biotechnology are equipped to design, analyze, conduct and interpret the experiments and data for the development of process/product within the realistic constraints. - PEO III: The post-graduates of Biotechnology will able to acquire the knowledge and ability to use the concept of theories, practical skills and recent technological tools in solving any technological and professional issues independently in a global and societal context. - PEO IV: The graduates of Biotechnology will continue learning to update and to become an entrepreneur in a competitive world of technology and also contribute to all forms of life.
+PEO I : The post-graduates of Biotechnology will able to acquire the in-depth knowledge of the basic and applied subjects of Biotechnology and allied fields.

+PEO II: The post-graduates of Biotechnology are equipped to design, analyze, conduct and interpret the experiments and data for the development of process/product within the realistic constraints.

+PEO III: The post-graduates of Biotechnology will able to acquire the knowledge and ability to use the concept of theories, practical skills and recent technological tools in solving any technological and professional issues independently in a global and societal context.

-MAPPING OF PEOs AND POs
+PEO IV: The graduates of Biotechnology will continue to learn to update and to become an entrepreneur in a competitive world of technology update and also contribute to all forms of life.

 PEOs Programme Outcome (s)

-(a) (b) (c) (d) (e) (f) (g) (h) (i)
+PEUS (a) (b) (c) (d) (e) (f) (g) (h) (i)

-PEO I × × '
+PEO I × × × × ×

-PEO II × ×
+PEO II × × × ×

-PEO III × ×
+PEO III × × ×

-PEO IV × × ×
+PEO IV × × × × ×